cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

             a.0:1 += (i + $i)
         rof

-- Due to the requirement that the number of iterations performed by a ForStatement is known at compile time, assignments to loop variables are forbidden
+- Due to the requirement that the number of iterations performed by a ForStatement is known at compile time, assignments to loop variables are forbidden.
-- If the step size of a ForStatement is not defined, it is assumed to equal 1
+- If the step size of a ForStatement is not defined, it is assumed to equal 1.
 - If the user does not specify a loop variable definition or start-end-value iteration range pair but only a single number component then it is assumed that this number defines the end value of the iteration range while the start value is assumed to be equal to 0.
   Note that this assumptions also holds if the user defines a negative stepsize.
 The following example showcases two equivalent loop definitions, one only specifying a single number component while the other defines the start-end-stepsize triple in the loop header: